My hair was a great hiding place.

 It was fun!
 How many people get to see themselves pretty much bald as a cue ball?
 I loved it!

-Then, I asked Gregory to set the trimmer to a 5 and shave my head again.
+Then, I asked my partner to set the trimmer to a 5 and shave my head again.

 And just like that, it was done.